 Sex and Menopause

-How Can I Increase Intimacy With My Partner During Menopause?
+How Can I Improve Intimacy With My Partner?

-During menopause, if your sex drive has declined but you don't think you need counseling, you should still take time for intimacy with your partner.
-Love and affection can be expressed without sexual intercourse.
-Enjoy your time together by taking walks, eating dinner by candlelight, or giving each other back rubs.
+During menopause, if your sex drive has dropped but you don't think you need counseling, you should still take time for intimacy.
+You can still show your partner love and affection without having sex.
+Enjoy your time together: take walks, eat dinner by candlelight, or give each other back rubs.

-To improve your physical intimacy, you may want to try the following approaches:
+To improve your physical intimacy, try these tips:

-Enhance stimulation through the use of erotic materials (videos or books), masturbation, and changes to sexual routines.
+- Consider experimenting with erotic videos or books, masturbation, and changes to sexual routines.

-Use distraction techniques to increase relaxation and eliminate anxiety.
-These can include erotic or non-erotic fantasies; exercises with intercourse; and music, videos, or television.
+- Use distraction techniques to boost relaxation and ease anxiety.
+These can include erotic or non-erotic fantasies, exercises with sex, and music, videos, or television.

-Minimize any pain you may be experiencing by using sexual positions that allow you to control the depth of penetration.
-You may also want to take a warm bath before intercourse to help you relax, and use vaginal lubricants to help reduce pain caused by friction.
+- Minimize any pain you might have by using sexual positions that allow you to control the depth of penetration.
+You may also want to take a warm bath before sex to help you relax, and use vaginal lubricants to help ease pain caused by friction.

 Do I Still Have to Worry About Sexually Transmitted Diseases?

 Yes.
-Menopause and postmenopause do not protect you against sexually transmitted diseases (STDs).
-It's important to remember that your risk of contracting STDs is a possibility at any point in your life during which you are sexually active, and this risk does not go down with age or with changes in your reproductive system.
+Menopause and postmenopause don't protect you against STDs.
+You can get an STD at any point in your life during which you're sexually active.
+This risk doesn't go down with age or with changes in your reproductive system.

-Left untreated, some STDs can lead to serious illnesses, while others, like AIDS, cannot be cured and may be fatal.
+Left untreated, some STDs can lead to serious illnesses, while others, like HIV, cannot be cured and may be fatal.